Remembering George Southwell of Main Street, the King of Band Music

 The building at 17 East 39th Street in 1940 no longer exists.

-As part of our Uncovering History Project, the Midtown KC Post is taking a look at the 1940 tax assessment photos of each block in Midtown.
+As part of our Uncovering History Project, the Midtown KC Post is examining each block in Midtown.
+A set of 1940 tax assessment photos is available for many blocks.

 A 1909-1950 Sanborn Fire Insurance map of the area.